SketchTheDocs/visual-azure/www/content/posts/hello-visual-learner.md

  * `Experience` | Learn paths have Azure sandbox environments.
 Getting hands-on experience helps!
  * `Certification` | Validate your knowledge with exams.
 Getting a professional credential helps!

-**How can you start?**
+**What is Visual Azure?**

-With the [Visual Study Guide](https://sketchthedocs.dev/visual-azure/about/) project, I'm doing three things to keep me focused on the goal:
+Learn more about the project [here](https://sketchthedocs.dev/visual-azure/about/).
+I'm doing three things on this site, to keep me focused on those goals.

- * `Visual Study Notes` - I'll create one sketchnote per unit or module to help with exam prep.
+ * `Visual Study Notes` | Create a sketchnote per core module or unit - to support exam prep.
- * `Regular Study Habits` - I'll share one post a day (with sketchnote) to build accountability
+ * `Regular Study Habits` | Share sketchnote & learnings in a daily post - to stay accountable.
- * `Peer Study Forums` - I created a discussion forum to share resources, get/give feedback & help others.
+ * `Community Discussion Forums`| Create and participate in open discussions - to share learning.

 Having a habit tracker - something that creates a "streak" from study activity -- can help motivate you to keep going ("don't break that streak!").
 My habit tracker task is to sketch-and-share on a daily basis.
-Think of doing something similar.
-I have some ideas!
+Think of doing something similar to keep you accountable.

 ## Want to Join Me?